owowed/owowed-userscripts/README.md

 ## License

 Each userscript in this repository has its own license, which is specified in the file next to the `@license` directive.
+Most of the userscripts are licensed under the [GNU LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), a free and open-source license.